 ● Philips BT5206/16 Series 5000 Stubble Trimmer

-I couldn’t be happy with that trimmer: it’s very precise, robust, and provides excellent value for money.
-Every few days I trim the stubble at 2.5mm, and then I apply this aftershave, which I found after a few tests and couldn’t be happier about it:
+I couldn’t be happier with that trimmer: it’s very precise, robust, and provides excellent value for money.
+Every few days I trim the stubble at 2.5mm, and then I apply this aftershave, which I found after a few tests and it’s just great:

 ● Nivea Men – Active Energy – Skin Revitaliser After Shave 2 in 1 Balm